CentreforCities/local_housebuilding_1946_2022/README.md

 New towns and land value capture: https://www.centreforcities.org/publication/restarting-housebuilding-iii-new-towns-and-land-value-capture/

-(note: workbooks and scripts which match exactly to those uses for the above reports are now in the Archive folder, following minor improvements made in April 2025)
+*Note: workbooks and scripts matched exactly to those used for the above reports are now in the Archive folder, following minor April 2025 updates*

  Data available is as follows: